-A. The Applicant shall provide a written account of where water is used in manufacturing or processing; where and in what quantities water is lost in manufacturing or processing; and where and in what quantities water is disposed in the manufacturing or processing.
+A. The applicant shall provide a written account of where water is used in manufacturing or processing; where and in what quantities water is lost in manufacturing or processing; and where and in what quantities water is disposed in the manufacturing or processing.

-1. All water sources that input to activity must be listed - e.g., groundwater from wells, groundwater from dewatering, surface water withdrawals, collected rainfall, recycled or reused water.

-355 356 2.
-The amount of water used from all sources should equal the sum of the water used, lost and disposed.

-B. The Applicant shall list all uses and losses including, as applicable:

-1. Water used to wash product.

-2. Evaporation from settling/recirculation ponds.

-- Water retained and shipped with product.
-3. 4.
+- 1. All water sources that input to activity must be listed e.g., groundwater from wells, groundwater from dewatering, surface water withdrawals, collected rainfall, recycled or reused water. - 2.
+The amount of water used from all sources should equal the sum of the water used, lost and disposed. - B. The applicant shall list all uses and losses including, as applicable: - 1.
+Water used to wash product. - 2.
+Evaporation from settling/recirculation ponds. - 3.
+Water retained and shipped with product. - 4.
 Water used to separate or beneficiate the product. - 5.
-Water used to transport the product (slurry).

-364 6.
-Animal needs.

-365 7.
-Draining or filling augmentation of ponds, pools, flumes and aquatic

-366 habitats necessary for processing and manufacturing.

-367

-368 C. The Applicant shall identify the final disposal of all water including, as applicable:

-369 1.
-Off-site discharges.

-370 2.
-Disposal/recharge through percolation ponds.

-371 3.
-Disposal by spray irrigation.

-372 4.
-Water entrained in materials.
+Water used to transport the product (slurry). - 6.
+Animal needs. - 7.
+Draining or filling augmentation of ponds, pools, flumes and aquatic habitats necessary for processing and manufacturing. - C. The applicant shall identify the final disposal of all water including, as applicable: - 1.
+Off-site discharges. - 2.
+Disposal/recharge through percolation ponds. - 3.
+Disposal by spray irrigation. - 4.
+Water entrained in materials. - 5.

-373 5.
 Recycling of wastewater.

-374 , ,

-375 CFWI - 2.3.2.2 Pc ersonal use
+CFWI - 2.3.2.2 Personal use

-376

-377 Personal water use includes water needed for personal use such as restroom facilities and for

-378 cooking, sanitation, and cleaning.
-Based on the information provided,

-379 0 nal use shall then be calculated using gallons per employee/contractor or

-380 ed on best available information from typically reliable data sources such as

-381 Energy, AWWA Research Foundation, Pacific Institute, Conserve Florida on-

-382 - Environmental Protection Agency.
+Personal water use includes water needed for personal use such as restroom facilities and for drinking, bathing, cooking, sanitation, and cleaning.
+Based on the information provided, demands for personal use shall then be calculated using gallons per employee/contractor or visitor needed based on best available information from typically reliable data sources such as US Department of Energy, American Water Works Association Research Foundation, Pacific Institute, Conserve Florida on-line library, or US Environmental Protection Agency.

-383 •

-384 A. In deter mining the number of employees/contractors, if applicable, the applicant shall

-385 use the average number of employees/contractors per shift, number of shifts per

-386 y, and number of workdays per year.

-387 · · · · · · · · · · · · · · · · · · ·

-388 B. If an ap pplicant is requesting an allocation for this demand component for visitors, the

-389 applica nt shall use the annual average number of visitors for the most recent five

-390 years.
-Alternative methodologies can be used if an applicant presents reasonable

-391 assurance that the methodology is appropriate for the use and that the withdrawal

-392 quantit les requested are necessary to supply the proposed need or demand.

-393
+- A. In determining the number of employees/contractors, if applicable, the applicant shall use the average number of employees/contractors per shift, number of shifts per workday, and number of workdays per year. - B. If an applicant is requesting an allocation for this demand component for visitors, the applicant shall use the annual average number of visitors for the most recent five years.
+Alternative methodologies can be used if an applicant presents reasonable assurance that the methodology is appropriate for the use and that the withdrawal quantities requested are necessary to supply the proposed need or demand.

-394 CFWI - 2.3.2.3 La andscape Irrigation
+CFWI - 2.3.2.3 Landscape Irrigation

-395

-396 Demands for lands scaping and irrigation will be calculated by providing information utilizing the

-397 application of supp plemental irrigation demands set forth in section 2.5.1.1.A.
+Demands for landscaping and irrigation will be calculated by providing information utilizing the application of supplemental irrigation demands set forth in section 2.5.1.1.A.

-398

-399 CFWI - 2.3.2.4 O ther needs
+CFWI - 2.3.2.4 Other needs

-400

-401 An applicant shall provide reasonable assurance that all "other needs" requested, such as outside

-402 use, air conditioning, and unaccounted uses, meet the conditions for issuance pursuant to Rule
+An applicant shall provide reasonable assurance that all "other needs" requested, such as outside use, air conditioning, and unaccounted uses, meet the conditions for issuance pursuant to Rule 62-41.301, F.A.C.

-403 62-41.301, F.A.C.

-404

-405 CFWI - 2.4 Minin ng and Mining Dewatering Use Type
+CFWI - 2.4 Mining and Mining Dewatering Use Type

-406